-- a.
+- 7 The CFO is responsible for: - a.
 Ensuring that governance arrangements are in place to regularly review progress against the Capital Programme. - b.
 Maintaining a record of the current capital budget and expenditure on the Council's financial systems and ensuring compliance with financial reporting standards. - c.
 Reporting to Cabinet the financial position against the approved Capital Programme. - d.
-Ensuring that governance arrangements are in place, via an approved senior officer Capital Programme Board, to review proposed changes to the Capital Programme before subsequent approval by Cabinet.
+Ensuring that governance arrangements are in place, via an approved senior officer Capital Programme Board, to review proposed changes to the Capital Programme before subsequent approval by Cabinet. - 8 Managers are responsible for: - a.

-- a.
 Ensuring that no expenditure is incurred on a capital project prior to its agreed inclusion within the Capital Programme and until a financial report has been approved by Cabinet.
 Equally, no scheme requiring Government or other body sanction and/or funding either in full or part may begin until the sanction and/or funding has been officially confirmed. - b.
 Support the monitoring and reporting of capital expenditure and receipts against approved capital budgets, on project slippage and variations, and on any changes in projected expenditure.